pedramamini/RewindMCP/README.md

 The project consists of three main components:
 1. A core Python library (`rewinddb`) for direct database access
-2. Command-line tools for transcript retrieval and keyword searching
+2. Command-line tools for transcript retrieval, keyword searching, screen OCR data retrieval, and activity tracking
 3. An MCP STDIO server that exposes these capabilities to GenAI models through the standardized Model Context Protocol

 The main purpose of this project, for me, was to connect Rewind to my Raycast: